Rock Hall, MD

-On my first visit I paid for a slip at the only marina that is not listed on the WaterWay Guide.
+On my first visit, I paid for a slip at the only marina that is not listed on the WaterWay Guide.
 It is a little dock that holds about 12 ships and is located next to the Harbor Shack.

-On my second visit we tied up on the city wall for 2 nights and 3 days.
-This far exceeded the 24 hour limit set by the city but nobody asked questions so I just stayed for a few days.
+On my second visit, we tied up on the city wall for 2 nights and 3 days.
+This far exceeded the 24-hour limit set by the city but nobody asked questions so I just stayed for a few days.

-The bad note about Rock Harbor is that regardless of where you dock for the night you will here the 5 bars of Rock Harbor blasting music from about 8:00 pm until midnight Monday thru Friday.
+The bad note about Rock Harbor is that regardless of where you dock for the night you will hear the 5 bars of Rock Harbor blasting music from about 8:00 pm until midnight Monday thru Friday.